apelegri/wechat-mini-program-wiki/README.md

 I recommend that you read [Leancloud documentation](https://leancloud.cn/docs/leanstorage_guide-js.html#获取对象 ) or check the LeanTodo mini-program they pushed on their [Github repository](https://github.com/leancloud/leantodo-weapp)  and dig in facilities Leancloud offers.

+### Production: domain name whitelist

+When you are in production you have to **configure Leancloud domain name** in WeChat platform.
+[Follow this leancloud tutorial](https://leancloud.cn/docs/weapp-domains.html).

+It enables request between your mini-program and Leancloud DB.

 ## WeChat API

 ### Get user information
-WeChat "quickstart" project gives you a `getUserInfo` function in the **app.js** file.
-As the name suggests, this function is meant to obtain user information.
+WeChat "quickstart" (WeChat boilerplate) gives you a `getUserInfo` function in the **app.js** file.
+As the name suggests, this function is meant to **obtain user information**.
 Let’s go through this function step by step.

- `getUserInfo` function has a parameter **cb**, which is also a function.
+ 1. `getUserInfo` function has a parameter **cb**, which is also a function.
-The`If`block of  `getUserInfo` function will be passed if `userInfo`form `globalData` is not null.
+ 2. The`If`block of  `getUserInfo` function will be passed if `userInfo`form `globalData` is not null.
-Otherwise`userInfo` is null, `getUserInfo` function is calling  the login interface.
+3. Otherwise`userInfo` is null, `getUserInfo` function is calling  the login interface.

 ```javascript
 // app.js